-All claims need to be reported so the incident is documented; ALMA members are required to do so.
+While we encourage employers to report all incidents, it is imperative that ALMA members report any incident that meets the requirement of a claim (see question two above).
 This is for the employers’ protection.
 For more insight into why it’s so important to file claims, even for minor injuries, read our blog on this topic.

 7. If an employer reports a minor injury, will that tarnish their claims record?

 Employers often consider the following to constitute “minor” injuries and may question whether they should report it for fear of blemishing their injury record:

 For ALMA members, in instances such as the first two bullets, these will remain as incidents in our database and no reserves are placed on the file.
 It does not count against the employer, nor appear on a loss run.
 Underwriters do see value in this practice.
 If an employee requires further medical treatment later or alleges additional injuries, the claim handling process is expedited due to the original documentation.

 Check with your carrier for specifics on how they classify claims without medical treatment.

 Safety sidebar: Regardless of injury severity, a root-cause analysis should always be conducted to identify causal factors and generate corrective actions.
 This should lead to a discussion on lessons learned which can be applied to safety training and improve overall safety performance.